WebAssembly/design/TextFormat.md

 # Text Format

+## Note: This document is no longer being updated.
+Please see the [normative documentation](http://webassembly.github.io/spec/core/text/index.html).

 WebAssembly will define a standardized text format that encodes a WebAssembly module with all its contained definitions in a way that is equivalent to the [binary format](BinaryEncoding.md).